How does the pandemic end?Endgame Omicron Cloud Prediction - ExBulletin

 Omicron is so mutated that it bypasses some of the protection of vaccination and previous infections.
 However, Dr. William Moss of the Johns Hopkins Bloomberg School of Public Health hopes that “this virus will be maximal to some extent” in its ability to make such a major evolutionary jump.
 “I don’t think this is like an endless cycle of new variants.”

-One of the futures that many experts may see: In the post-pandemic period, the virus causes colds in some people and more serious illnesses in others, depending on the whole. increase health, Vaccine status and previous infection.
+One of the future possibilities many experts see: During the post-pandemic period, the virus becomes a serious illness, depending on overall health, vaccine status, and previous infections.
+I have a cold.
 Mutations may continue and eventually require frequent boosters that are updated to better match new variants.

 But the human immune system will continue to improve with cognition and counterattack.
 Ali Ellebedy, an immunologist at Washington University in St. Louis, finds hope in the body’s amazing ability to remember previously seen bacteria and create defense-in-depth.